rjpcasalino/blog_bt/src/posts/2021-08-19-Netbooting-OpenBSD.md

 layout: post
 title: 'Netbooting OpenBSD &mdash; and more!'
 ---
 This document will guide you through netbooting into either OpenBSD (on a SPARC V9 or AMD64 box) or NixOS  or anything that netboot.xyz offers (on an AMD64 box only).
-We'll also cover a bit more of netboot.xyz as well as iPXE (an open source implementation of the  Preboot eXecution Environment), Open Firmware (also known as OpenBoot), and a tiny amount of Forth programming.
+We'll also cover a bit of netboot.xyz, some of iPXE (an open source implementation of the  Preboot eXecution Environment), Open Firmware (also known as OpenBoot), and a tiny amount of Forth programming.

 <aside>
 <small>